Serge Voronoff

 Serge Abrahamovitch Voronoff (Сергей Абрамович Воронов; c.
-July 10, 1866 – September 3, 1951) was a French surgeon of Russian origin who gained fame for his practice of xenotransplantation of monkey testicle tissues onto the testicles of men for purportedly as anti-aging therapy while working in France in the 1920s and 1930s.
+July 10, 1866 – September 3, 1951) was a French surgeon of Russian origin who gained fame for his practice of xenotransplantation of monkey testicle tissues onto the testicles of men, purportedly as an anti-aging therapy while working in France in the 1920s and 1930s.

 His practices made him significantly wealthier.
 However, his theories remained controversial throughout his life, and he was often ridiculed by medical professionals over his claims.
 According to one contemporary newspaper, he was famously known as the "monkey gland man."
 Ultimately almost all his works were later proven false.

 Personal life

 Serge (Samuel) Voronoff was born to a Jewish family in the village Shekhman, Tambov Governorate in Russia (now Tambov Oblast) shortly before July 10, 1866, the date of his circumcision in a synagogue.
 His father Abram Veniaminovich Voronov was a former cantonist and a distiller; his mother was Rachel-Esther Lipsky.
 At the age of 18, after graduating from the Voronezh Realschule, he emigrated to France, where he studied medicine.
 In 1895 at the age of 29, Voronoff became a naturalized French citizen.
 Voronoff was a student of French surgeon, biologist, eugenicist, and Nobel Prize recipient Alexis Carrel, from whom he learnt surgical techniques of transplantation.
 Between 1896 and 1910, he worked in Egypt, studying the retarding effects that castration had on eunuchs, observations that would lead to his later work on rejuvenation.

 Voronoff married his first wife, Marguerite Barbe, in 1897.
 She died in 1910.
 He married his second wife, Evelyn Bostwick, in 1920 (Bostwick's daughter from a previous marriage was Marion "Joe" Carstairs).
 Bostwick translated Voronoff's book, Life: a means of restoring vital energy and prolonging life, into English.
 She died on March 3, 1921, at the age of 48.
 Her legacy gave Voronoff a large income for the rest of his life.

 Ten years later, Voronoff married Gerti Schwartz, believed by some to be the illegitimate daughter of King Carol of Romania.
 She outlived him and became the Condesa da Foz upon Voronoff's death.